 Although self-compassion can benefit a wide variety of health conditions, a specific one Dr. Neff brings up is diabetes.
-“A colleague of ours just did a study with diabetes patients and how self-compassion affects them,” she says.
-“Not only did she find it helped them deal with the distress of having diabetes, she found it actually stabilized their glucose levels.”
-This makes sense because according to the Mayo Clinic, the stress hormone cortisol increases glucose in the blood.
+"A colleague of ours just did a study with diabetes patients and how self-compassion affects them," she says.
+"Not only did she find it helped them deal with the distress of having diabetes, she found it actually stabilized their glucose levels."
+This makes sense because the stress hormone cortisol increases glucose in the blood, although this is an ongoing area of research.
 So, reducing stress through self-compassion could be one way to help manage diabetes.
-“The emotional mindset of self-compassion actually helps people not have those constant spikes in glucose, which is one of the biggest problems with diabetes,” Dr. Neff says.
+"The emotional mindset of self-compassion actually helps people not have those constant spikes in glucose, which is one of the biggest problems with diabetes," Dr. Neff says.
 What is the surprising new reason behind rising diabetes rates?

 You'll cope better with chronic pain

 By changing your mindset from criticism to compassion, you can actually change how your body reacts to pain.
 "People report fewer aches and experience less physical pain," Dr. Neff says.
 "Pain is often caused by tension and resistance, so when we soften a little bit as opposed to a harsh reactive stance, it tends to reduce the amount of pain we physically experience."
 Changing your mindset about pain can help you deal with everything from chronic back issues to labor.
 Meditation can also help relax your body so that it can better handle pain.
 "Science has known for a long time that mindfulness and meditation ease pain by releasing endorphins," Dr. Serani says.
 Meditation can also help you accept sensations as they are—and this perspective can help you reframe how you think about pain.
 Find out seven ways to improve your posture and ease your back pain.